-Here's the full story on why Google Maps falls short in Korea, and exactly which apps you should use instead.
+Here's the full story on why Google Maps falls short in Korea, exactly which apps you should use instead, and how to set them up so your trip runs smoothly from the first hour.

 Google Maps cannot access detailed Korean map data due to South Korean national security laws.
 Walking directions are inaccurate, public transport routing often fails, and many places simply aren't listed.
 Use Naver Maps for general navigation and Kakao Maps as a backup.
 Both have English mode.